Tuesday, 15 September, 2020, LONDON, U.K.

 About Ultimate Software

 Ultimate Software is a leading global provider of cloud human capital management (HCM) and employee experience solutions, with more than 51 million people records in the cloud.
-Ultimate’s award-winning UltiPro delivers HR, payroll, talent, and time and labor management, as well as HR service delivery solutions.
+Ultimate’s award-winning UltiPro delivers HR, payroll, talent, and time and labour management, as well as HR service delivery solutions.
 Founded in 1990, Ultimate is headquartered in Weston, Florida, and employs more than 6,000 professionals.
+Beginning on October 1, 2020, Kronos and Ultimate together will be known as UKG.
 To learn more, visit www.ultimatesoftware.com.
 Ultimate Software: People First.

 Research findings are based on a survey conducted by Savanta, Inc. for Workplace Intelligence on behalf of The Workforce Institute at Kronos in June 2020.
 For this survey, 3,903 domestic and international respondents were asked general questions to explore leadership and employee attitudes around trust in the workplace, digital transformation and crisis response/management.
 The study targeted people between the ages of 18+ and 55 years old.
 Respondents are recruited through a number of different mechanisms, via different sources to join the panels and participate in market research surveys.
 All panellists have passed a double opt-in process and complete on average 300 profiling data points prior to taking part in surveys.
 Respondents are invited to take part via email and are provided with a small monetary incentive for doing so.
 Results of any sample are subject to sampling variation.
 The magnitude of the variation is measurable and is affected by the number of interviews and the level of the percentages expressing the results.
 In this particular study, the chances are 95 in 100 that a survey result does not vary, plus or minus, by more than 1.6 percentage points from the result that would be obtained if interviews had been conducted with all persons in the universe represented by the sample.